torch-core/tep-vault-standard/tep-vault.md

     - If withdrawal fails for the following reasons, MUST refund shares and send [OP_VAULT_NOTIFICATION_FP](#op_vault_notification_fp) with `failureCallback.payload` to `initiator`:
         - Burned shares exceed vault limit
         - Withdrawn amount is less than `minWithdraw`
-    - If withdrawal fails due to invalid sender or other operational errors, SHOULD NOT refund shares.
     - On successful withdrawal, MUST send [OP_VAULT_NOTIFICATION_FP](#op_vault_notification_fp) (for Jetton), [OP_VAULT_NOTIFICATION_EC](#op_vault_notification_ec) (for Extra Currency), or [OP_VAULT_NOTIFICATION](#op_vault_notification) (for TON) with `successCallback.payload` to `receiver`.
     - If `receiver` is address none, SHOULD set `receiver` to `initiator`.
     - MUST emit `TOPIC_WITHDRAWN` event.